 Jewelry and accessories

-If you feel like dressing up for lunch in Rome or perhaps want to look your best during one of our signature Evening Chic nights onboard, make sure to bring along your favorite jewelry and any other accessories that will work for those dressier occasions you encounter during your trip.
+If you feel like dressing up for lunch in Rome or perhaps want to look your best during one of our signature Evening Chic nights on board, add your favorite jewelry and accessories on your Mediterranean cruise packing list.

 Other basic essentials